Hi. I'm Gary and I'm a radio ham.

-Take a look at the Great Circle map to see how wet the world appears from ZL, and just how far we are from the main ham population centers (the purple circle shows the edge of our hemisphere):
+Take a look at the Great Circle map to see how wet the world appears from ZL, and just how far we are from the main ham population centers (the purple circle marks the edge of our hemisphere):

 I reply promptly to direct QSLs received, less promptly to bureau cards.
 If you want a direct QSL reply, please send at least US$2 or an IRC and a QSL-card-sized addressed return envelope.
 The round trip for direct cards takes a month or so.
 I suspect the ZL post office still uses wakas (canoes).

 If you send insufficient funds, I will probably reply via the bureaux but not direct.

 You can also request my QSL card through ClubLog's OQRS service.
 A couple of bucks via PayPal will pay for a direct card, otherwise if you are patient I will pop one in next batch of bureau cards for free.

 Quickest and cheapest of all, I upload my log to LoTW frequently (literally every day when I'm active) so that's a quick and free option, though I still like to receive your QSL cards too.
 QSL cards take longer to prepare, process and distribute so please be prepared to wait.
 My current backlog is about 4,000 cards, half of which are ready to go to the buro any day now.

 73 Gary ZL2iFB

 PS As one of the volunteers who originally created and promoted it, I comply, and encourage you to comply, with the DX Code of Conduct:

 I listen loads more than I transmit, and listen hard - more elephant than alligator.

 I hold off until I can copy the DX station well enough to get his call and know that he is waiting for calls (I don't automatically believe DXcluster spots and always take trouble to confirm the DX callsign).